London Design Festival 2019

 In a few days time, the renowned London Design Festival is back for its 17th year this September – with a pioneering and dynamic schedule of events and installations being held across the city.
 2019 also sees the 11th anniversary of the festival collaborating with the V&A which will act as the official Festival hub.
 Expect to see the world-famous museum play host to a series of specially-commissioned projects by internationally-renowned designers.

 Weaving into Lightness by Kengo Kuma at the V&A Museum

-The London Design Festival has been bringing together a global community of designers, artists, architects and the creative industries since 2003 when Sir John Sorrell and Ben Evans realised a vision to celebrate and promote London as the design capital of the world.
+The London Design Festival has been bringing together creative industries including a global community of designers, artists and architects since 2003 when Sir John Sorrell and Ben Evans realised a vision to celebrate and promote London as the design capital of the world.
 Since its inception, London Design Festival has grown to encompass a broad range of activities and draws visitors in from all over the globe.
 Last year’s festival welcomed a record-breaking 588,000 direct visitors from over 75 countries, generating almost 1 million visits and helping to drive 170,000 visitors to the museum.

 “London has the biggest creative economy in the world, and design is a key part of it,” explains London Design Festival Director Ben Evans.
 “The event celebrates and promotes London’s design excellence in a period when showcasing creativity is even more important.”

 The V&A will be brought to life with a curated collection of displays and installations.
 It will also play host to the festival’s Global Design Forum, an engaging thought leadership programme with a lineup of talks, debates, daily tours, and workshops.
 There’s sure to be something for everyone, from expert designers to members of the public who are simply interested in creative concepts.